Blog | Entrepreneurship

 If you searched right now, you could find thousands upon thousands of articles talking about how working long hours is what it takes to make it big.
 With such role models in front of us as a culture, it’s no wonder we value long hours and late nights as a mark of perceived success.

 But the reality is that as successful as these role models are or might be, they still have a poor mindset.
-Why do I say this?
+Why?
 Because they still equate success to hours worked, not to the amount of work you can squeeze out of your hours.

-A while back, I interviewed entrepreneur, investor, and author Tim Ferriss on the Rich Dad Radio Show.
+A while back, Tim Ferriss was on the Rich Dad Radio Show.
 Tim is the author of the best-selling books, “The 4-Hour Workweek,” “The 4-Hour Body,” and “The 4-Hour Chef.”
-One of the things I love most about Tim is that he became a very rich and famous person with the exact opposite mindset than many of the so-called role models out there in the work-till-you-die entrepreneurship circuit.
+Tim became a very rich and famous person with the exact opposite mindset than many of the so-called role models out there in the work-till-you-die entrepreneurship circuit.
 In fact, his books are all about doing more in less time.

 Tim asks the simple question, “How do you 10X your hourly output?
 That's the question that I attempt to answer in [“The 4-Hour Workweek”].
 You don't have to work four hours a week, but it's a catchy title that reflects that objective.”

 In the spirit of chasing your mindset, there is a different way to find your worth than in how hard you work and the number of hours you put in each week.
-The most successful people I know, and by successful I mean financially, physically, and spiritually, are those who find their worth in how many assets they can produce or invest in that free up their time.
+The most physically, financially, and spiritually successful people are those who find their worth in how many assets they can produce or invest in that free up their time.

 This is not to say that you don’t have to work hard, especially at the beginning and often at key times of growth, but the end goal should be to build teams, processes, and systems that get you out of that as fast and efficiently as possible.